nightscout/nightscout.github.io/docs/uploader/uploaders.md

 If your sensor system is able to directly upload to CareLink then Nightscout might be able to get the information directly from the cloud using the `mmconnect` (deprecated) plugin.
 Unfortunately, this is **not possible anymore with recent pumps (7xx series and above)**.

+You can use an Android phone with xDrip+.
+See [**here**](../../uploader/xdripcarelink) how to set it up.
+You can use [Guardian Monitor](https://apps.apple.com/us/app/guardian-monitor/id1546989938) with iOS.

+[Home Assistant](https://github.com/yo-han/Home-Assistant-Carelink) also can upload data to Nightscout.

 <img src="./img/Upload04.png"  width="600px"/>